 JOHNSON: Darrell Issa, a Republican member of Congress from California, is leading one of those congressional probes into the failed gun trafficking operation.
 Issa says he thinks Todd Jones is an honorable person, but Issa adds that he's not done with his investigation of ATF or higher-ups at the Justice Department.

-Representative DARRELL ISSA REPUBLICAN, CALIFORNIA: This is not about individual people, because individual people will always be flawed.
+SIEGEL: This is not about individual people, because individual people will always be flawed.
 This is about a system that allowed those flaws to go on for a long period of time and not have the kind of check and balance that the American people expect.

 JOHNSON: Meanwhile, inside the ATF, some agents have worried that Jones, the top federal prosecutor in Minnesota, might not understand what investigators do.
 But Jones says he commanded a military police unit in the Marines.
 And Tim Dolan, the police chief in Minneapolis, says he wants Jones on his side in a fight.

 TIM DOLAN: He's somebody that you want standing there next to you when things are going badly.

 JOHNSON: Dolan says he's worked closely with Jones to reduce gun violence in the city.
 Recently, Jones found a way to bring a federal case against two men who robbed a coffee shop and pistol-whipped employees there.
 Jones got prison sentences of almost 30 years for both of them.
 Under the old approach, they would have gotten much shorter sentences in the state courts, Dolan says.

 DOLAN: Anybody that meets him is going to have a hard time not liking Todd Jones.
 He's the type of guy when, like I say, when the going gets tough, he can be one of the toughest people in the room.